newtonflash/staticFrame/readme.md

 ```shell
 grunt server
 ```
-Default grunt command will automatically open the browser and now you can access your server in the browser with http://localhost:3100 .
-The default port no is set as 3100, which you can alter in your site-config file.
+Default grunt command will automatically open the browser and now you can access your server files in the browser with http://localhost:3100 .
+The default port no is set as 3100, which you can modify in your site-config file.

 #### Node
 Download and install node in your system